 If your usage habits don’t realistically reflect your water consumption on your bill, then it’s time to check whether you have a leak.
 Leaks can occur both inside and outside a property.

 One way of checking whether you have a leak problem is to turn off all the taps in your home, including the internal stop, and take a reading from your water meter.
-Then wait.
+Then wait – the longer the better.
 You want to see if the water meter reading changes over time without you having used any water within your home.

 Should I get a water meter?